 \subsection{The Lazy Sketch}

-In the $\punctual$, \textit{every} cell in the sketch is updated with a value from $\{0,-1,1\}$ at \textit{every} stream update.
+In the $\punctual$, \textit{every} cell is touched at \textit{every} stream update, recieving a value from $\{-1,0,1\}$.
 Therefore, the time complexity for each update is $\Omega(dw)$.
-The high level strategy to remove this dependence on $w$ in the update time is to utilize lazy updates to the output counters.
-This is achieved by partitioning the stream of updates to each continual observation counter into intervals.
-During an interval we accumulate the count for the counter without publishing it to the output.
+To overcome this dependence on $w$ we utilize \textit{lazy} updates to the output counters.
+The key idea is to relax the update schedule by partitioning the stream of inputs to each continual observation counter into intervals.
+During an interval, we accumulate the count for the counter without publishing it to the output.
 When an interval ends, we push the count from the current interval to the corresponding output counter.
 We refer to this process as the $\lazy$.

 Formally, the $\lazy$ contains a $d\times w$ array of \textit{exact} counters $P$ and a $d\times w$ array of \textit{continual observation} counters $O$.
 The array $P$ maintains the exact count for each cell in its current interval and $O$ contains a noisy count for each cell aggregated from all prior intervals.
 The array $O$ constitutes the output of the mechanism and $P$ is never revealed to the public.